PanchamiVaradaraju/Cyberbullying-detection-in-Social-Media-Comments/readme.md

 At the end, I’ll prepare a full research report that explains the development process, how the model works, its performance.
 My hope is that this project can contribute to building safer online spaces, where technology can actually recognize and stop harmful conversations before they cause more emotional and personal damage.

 2. Introduction
 Online social media platforms have become central to communication, but they have also enabled new avenues for harassment, known as cyberbullying.
 This behavior can have severe and lasting psychological impacts on victims.
 The technical challenge lies in language itself.
 The line between harmless "in-group" joking, sarcasm, and genuine malicious intent is often blurry.
-A statement like "You're a terrible person" could be a joke between friends or a targeted attack for some people with lots of sentiment and emotions . so from this project investigates the use of a state-of-the-art natural language processing (NLP) model, BERT, to tackle this problem.
-Our goal is to build and evaluate a multi-class classifier that can not only identify cyberbullying but also distinguish between different types, providing a more granular analysis.
+A statement like "You're a terrible person" could be a joke between friends or a targeted attack for some people with lots of sentiment and emotions. so from this project investigates the use of a state-of-the-art natural language processing (NLP) model, BERT, to tackle this problem.
+The goal of this project is to build and evaluate a multi-class classifier that can not only identify cyberbullying but also distinguish between different types, providing a more granular analysis.

 3. Related Work
 3.1 A significant body of research exists on automated cyberbullying detection.
-In this project builds upon this, moving from traditional machine learning models to more advanced transformer-based architectures.
-      Traditional Machine Learning (Baselines): Early approaches to this problem treated it as a standard text classification task.
+In this project builds upon this, moving from traditional machine learning models to more advanced transformer-based architectures.Traditional Machine Learning (Baselines): Early approaches to this problem treated it as a standard text classification task.
 Researchers like Dadvar et al. (2013) and Nahar et al. (2014) used features like       TF-IDF (Term Frequency-Inverse Document Frequency) and n-grams to represent text.
 These features were then fed into classifiers like Support Vector Machines (SVM), Naive Bayes, and Logistic Regression.

-      Key Finding: These models are very effective at identifying explicit, keyword-driven harassment (e.g., tweets with clear slurs or profanity).
-      Key Limitation: They completely fail when context, sarcasm, or nuance is involved.
+Model Used: These models are very effective at identifying explicit, keyword-driven harassment Limitation of this method: They completely fail when context, sarcasm, or nuance is involved.
 They have no understanding of semantics.

+3.2 Early Deep Learning (LSTMs & CNNs): With the rise of deep learning, researchers began using Recurrent Neural Networks (RNNs), specifically LSTMs (Long Short-Term Memory), and Convolutional Neural Networks (CNNs).
+These models were able. to learn from the sequence of words, which was an improvement.

+Model Used: Models by Pitsilis et al. (2018) showed that LSTMs could outperform traditional models by capturing some short-term contextual clues.
+Limitation of this method: Their understanding of context is still shallow (often unidirectional) and they struggle with long-range dependencies in text.

 4. Technical Background
     The tool used in this project is transfer learning via the BERT model.

-    BERT (Bidirectional Encoder Representations from Transformers): BERT is a deep learning model developed by Google.
+•	BERT (Bidirectional Encoder Representations from Transformers): BERT is a deep learning   model developed by Google.
 Unlike older models that read text left-to-right (like an LSTM), BERT reads the entire            sequence of words at once.
 This "bidirectional" nature allows it to learn deep contextual relationships.
 For example, it can understand that the word bank means something different in "river bank" vs. "money bank" based on the words around it.

 5. Method
   The methodology follows a standard supervised machine learning pipeline.

 a.
-Dataset: I have downloafed the data set from kaggel cyberbullying_tweets.csv dataset, which contains 9,996 rows.
+Dataset: I have downloaded the data set from kaggel cyberbullying_tweets.csv dataset, which contains 9,996 rows.
 Each row has a tweet_text and its corresponding cyberbullying_type.

 b.
 Labels: The six target classes are: age, ethnicity, gender, religion, other_cyberbullying, and not_cyberbullying.
 These are encoded into numerical labels (0-5) for the model.

 c.
-Model: The bert-base-uncased model was chosen as the base.
+Model: The Bert-base-uncased model was chosen as the base.
 This is a 12-layer Transformer model with 110 million parameters.

 d.
 Data Splitting: The data was split into a training set (7,996 samples, 80%) and a validation set (2,000 samples, 20%) to test the model's performance on unseen data.

 e.
-Preprocessing: Tokenization: The BertTokenizer converts raw text into a format BERT understands.
+Preprocessing: Tokenization: The Bert Tokenizer converts raw text into a format BERT understands.
 This includes splitting words into sub-words (e.g., "bullying" -> "bulli" + "##ng"), adding special tokens like [CLS] (start) and [SEP] (end), and converting tokens to numerical IDs.

 6. Implementation
-The solution was implemented in Python using Google Colab, leveraging its free GPU access.
+The solution was implemented in Python using Google Colab, utilizing its free GPU access.

 Core Libraries: Pandas for data handling, Transformers (by Hugging Face) for the BERT model and tokenizer, PyTorch as the deep learning framework, and Scikit-learn for label encoding and evaluation metrics.